rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

-# Global Cellular GPS Asset Tracking for Dummies
+# Global Cellular/GPS Asset Tracking for Dummies

 "If you don't know where you are going, you'll end up someplace else." - Yogi Berra.